 Porcine pre- and post-weaning diarrhea poses a serious threat to the rapid development of the pig industry.
 It leads to reduced weight gain, increased mortality, and morbidity in piglets (Jonach et al. 2014).

 The gastrointestinal tract hosts a multitude of microorganisms.
 Bacteria can interact in a competitive manner and any disturbance in the microbiota can cause bacterial proliferation and disease (Hao 2004).
 A number of microorganisms and parasites have been identified to be associated with diarrhea in piglets and those include enterotoxigenic Escherichia coli (ETEC), Clostridium perfringens type C, Cryptosporidium spp., Giardia spp., Cystoisospora suis, and Strongyloides ransomi (Maddox-Hyttel et al. 2006; Brown et al. 2007).
 Pre-weaned and post-weaned piglets are vulnerable to infectious enteric diseases due to immunodeficiency and incomplete gut microbiota at birth (Bauer et al. 2006).
-Morbidity and mortality in neonatal piglets due to pre- and post-weaning reportedly have significant . . . . . read more
+Morbidity and mortality in neonatal piglets due to pre- and post-weaning reportedly . . . . . read more

 ANDO A, CHARDON P. 2006.
 Gene organization and polymorphism of the swine major histocompatibility complex.
 Anim Sci J 77: 127-137.